The first residential retreat will be May 19 - May 24

 The second residential retreat will be October 27 - November 1

 In the Tibetan Buddhist tradition, the body is considered the gateway to enlightenment—to discover the body is to discover awareness—to uncover the most direct and effective path to profound spiritual transformation.

 Meditating with the Body is a five-month, in-depth training developed by Dr. Reggie Ray, that focuses on a series of powerful body-based meditation practices drawn from Tibetan yoga.

 Taught by skilled somatic meditation practitioners Caroline Pfohl (the prime lineage holder of Dharma Ocean) and Manuela Mischke-Reeds, MA, MFT (one of Reggie’s closest teachers), this program is the first of two residential retreats, bridged by a five-month, at-home curriculum.
-(Note, the second retreat will be October 27 – November 1, 2019).

 This rich arc of learning will be kicked off at the May retreat with five days of guided meditation and embodiment practices, both indoors and in nature, as well as talks on somatic meditation, small group discussions, and a one-on-one meeting with Caroline or Manuela.